 Babies use different muscles when they nurse compared to how they drink from a bottle.

-- For nursing, a baby opens their mouth wide with their tongue coming out over the bottom gum line and the tongue draws the nipple and a portion of the areola tissue into their mouth.
+- For nursing, a baby opens their mouth wide with their tongue coming out over the bottom gum line, and the tongue draws the nipple and a portion of the areola tissue into the mouth.
 Their lips flange and form a seal on the breast.
-The tongue needs to be able to remain extended, cup the breast tissue and move in a wave like motion to move milk from further back in the ducts towards the nipple as well as help create suction.
+The tongue needs to be able to remain extended, cup the breast tissue, and move in a wave-like motion to transfer milk from further back in the ducts toward the nipple, as well as help create suction.

 If your baby still has difficulty taking a bottle after trying these strategies, more may be going on.
 Get in touch with your IBCLC (International Board Certified Lactation Consultant) to take a deeper look at what the root of the issue may be.
 They can also help co-create a care plan specifically for your baby, their feeding needs, and your goals.

 Bottle refusal can be a challenging situation for both parents and babies.
 Understanding the differences between breastfeeding and bottle feeding can help bridge the gap and make the transition smoother.
 By implementing strategies such as choosing the right bottle nipple, offering the bottle at the right time, using distractions, and practicing patience, parents can help their baby become more comfortable with bottle feeding.
 However, if the problem persists, it is advisable to seek assistance from an IBCLC who can provide further guidance and support tailored to your baby's specific needs and feeding goals.
 Remember, with time, patience, and persistence, your baby can overcome bottle refusal.